cornerstone-consulting/INFIODocs/infio-plugin.md

   Enter stop minute (0-59): 0
   ```

-- Once your session has run as scheduled, you can download the .xel Extended Events session file and convert it into an .xml file using [mode 4](#4-extended-events-retrieval-mode).
+- Once your session has run as scheduled, you can download the .xel Extended Events session file and convert it into an .xml file using [Extended events retrieval mode](#4-extended-events-retrieval-mode).

-#### 6. **Extended Events XML File Retrieval Guide**
+#### 5. **Extended Events XML File Retrieval Guide**

 The **INFIO Plugin** provides an mode to **retrieve and save Extended Events session data** as an XML file for further analysis.
 If you choose **Mode 4: Collect XML File from Extended Events Session**, the plugin will guide you through extracting and saving the extended event data in XML file.

-> Note: Before running the Extended Events Retrieval Mode, ensure that the scheduled job on the SQL Server (configured in [mode 3](#3-full-data-collection---online-mode)) has been executed.
+> Note: Before running the Extended Events Retrieval Mode, ensure that the scheduled job on the SQL Server (configured in [Online mode](#3-full-data-collection---online-mode)) has been executed.

 - First it will prompt you to enter application name, SQL server name, SQL server username, SQL server password, and SQL server port number.
-- After that Plugin will prompt you to enter the **exact name** of the **Extended Events session** you previously created in [mode 3 for online mode](#3-full-data-collection---online-mode).
+- After that Plugin will prompt you to enter the **exact name** of the **Extended Events session** you previously created in [Online mode](#3-full-data-collection---online-mode).
 - The session name **must match exactly** as it exists in SQL Server (case-sensitive).
 - If an invalid session name is entered, an error will be displayed.